Dear Brooklyn United Methodist Church,

 For the next two Sundays, at 10am in our Chapel, I will meet with any and all who would like to talk to me about my message last Sunday.
 I will also talk with any and all about the stories I have read and heard from our members and what they have endured, and how since the President’s words hit the press, how it has increased.
 I will talk to any and all about the United Methodist Church and our Resolutions to end racism.
 I will talk to any and all who would like to come and I will open up the Bible with you and learn from the life of Jesus Christ what I as a preacher am called to say and what we are all called to live…love God and love neighbor, heal a broken world (and folks right now we are broken and hurting) and reach new people.
 Join me in the Chapel at 10am the next two Sundays for a discussion.

 I also ask one thing, that you pray and discern, asking the Holy Spirit to guide you.
 And as you pray please lift up those who are affected by racism ever day, at work, at play, and yes, even in church.
 And one more thing, pray for your pastors, as they try to lead and preach through these times.
 Ok, one more, speak up in face of racism.
 Don’t do what I did today… speak the truth of the Gospel, be the Heart of the Brooklyns.

 Pastor Rich Zeck

-Loaves & Fishes provides free lunches on Monday, Wednesday and Friday from noon to 1:00 PM here at BUMC.
+Loaves & Fishes provides free lunches to the community on Monday, Wednesday and Friday from noon to 1:00 PM here at BUMC.